-Reflections on Thursdays LA HIV Commission Panel for NBHAAD - Nina T. Harawa, MPH, PhD
+Reflections on February 13th LA HIV Commission Panel for NBHAAD - Nina T. Harawa, MPH, PhD

-Last Thursday's panel in honor of NBHAAD raised a range of issues, concerns, and solutions.
+Today's panel in honor of NBHAAD raised a range of issues, concerns, and solutions.
 Among other points, the stellar group of committed provider/advocates highlighted the changing healthcare landscape and workforce training needs.
-This particular issue drew my attention.
-It is on days like these that I realize I have been in the HIV fight, in this corner of the epidemic for a long time, others have been in it even longer and will soon retire.
+The latter issue particularly drew my attention.
+It is on days like these that I realize I have been in the HIV fight, in this corner of the epidemic, for a long time.
+Others have been in it even longer and will soon retire.

-My first HIV Commission meeting was likely 24 years ago and I remember well presenting to that very body while 8 months pregnant with my oldest daughter.
-She is now 15.
+My first HIV Commission meeting was likely 24 years ago, and I remember well presenting to that very body while 8 months pregnant with my oldest daughter.
+She turns 16 soon.
 I have known three of the four panelists for at least a dozen years.
-One panelist kept mentioning the gray beards in the room.
-As a member of the "starting-to-grey sister lock set" and an educator, I argue that we must heed the call to ensure that a capable HIV workforce grows and remains steadfastly in place.
-We need the individuals more than ever as we work to end the epidemic, while continuing to care for the million-plus people currently living with HIV in the US.
+One panelist kept mentioning the grey beards in the room.
+As a member of the "starting-to-grey sister lock set" and an educator, I argue that we must heed the call for efforts to ensure that a capable HIV workforce grows and remains steadfastly in place.
+We need these individuals more than ever as we work to end the epidemic, while continuing to care for the million-plus people currently living with HIV in the US.

-New people and young people energy and fresh perspectives.
-Fortunately, there are some local efforts to tap and grow that energy, including CHIPTS NextGen Conference and pilot awards, Tru Evolution's innovative plan to train a cadre of young adult MSM as HIV testing counselors so they can provide this service to their networks, Charles R. Drew University of Medicine and Science's upcoming College Student HIV Testing Day on April 7th, and UCLA's Sex Squad.
+New people and young people bring energy and fresh perspectives.
+Fortunately, there are some local efforts to tap and grow that energy.
+They include CHIPTS' HIV Next Generation Conference and pilot awards, Tru Evolution's innovative plan to train a cadre of young adult MSM as HIV testing counselors so they can provide this service to their networks, Charles R. Drew University of Medicine and Science's upcoming College Student HIV Testing Day on April 7th, and UCLA's Sex Squad with its creative, sex-positive approach.

 A crucial part of the panelists' call was to increase the numbers of Black providers and researchers in the area of HIV.
 The vital role that Black/African American providers play in serving the needs of Black patients, including the ability to forge trusting partnerships with patients, cannot be overstated.
-Presenters and panelists articulated this point in our conference on Medical Mistrust in Black/African American communities.
-It highlights the need to increase the numbers of Black providers in the HIV workforce.
-Charles Drew University's plan to open an independent 4-year medical school in fall 2023 will fill new cohorts of 60 students each year that will help meet that need.
+Presenters and panelists vividly articulated this point in our conference on Medical Mistrust in Black/African American communities.
+Charles Drew University's plan to open an independent 4-year medical school in fall 2023 that will add new cohorts of 60 students each year will also help meet that need by increasing the number of medical providers with the training and motivation to serve in communities of color.